Don’t let the joke be on you – properly prepare for each interview so you don’t look like a fool.

-While it may be fun to be a prankster, you’ll find that many people do not enjoy being the butt of someone else’s jokes – especially in the workplace.
+While you may enjoy the occasional prank, you’ll find that many people do not enjoy being the butt of someone else’s jokes – especially in the workplace.
 This is especially true during the job search.
 The last thing you want to do is look foolish in front of an important networking contact or potential employer.
 Avoid these five mistakes that will leave you looking foolish in an interview.
+[TWEET]

 You arrive late to the interview

 Don’t send the wrong signals before the interview begins.
 Consider a dress rehearsal before the big day.
 Commute to the employer’s office at the same time of day you are scheduled for your interview so you can budget your travel time appropriately.
 Always pad in extra time, just in case something comes up.
 Find a nearby coffee shop so you have a place to go if you arrive too early for the actual interview.
 I recommend showing up fifteen minutes before your scheduled meeting to allow time to fill out paperwork.

 Chances are you will be asked to tell the interviewer a little bit about yourself.
 I can guarantee the interviewer doesn’t want to know about your love of long walks on the beach (unless that’s part of the job).
 And you’re not doing yourself any favors by asking the interviewer what they want to know about you.
 Before the interview, review the job description and think back to your initial phone screen to determine the core must-haves for this role.
 Use those top requirements to modify your elevator pitch to explain your qualifications for the role.